Have you ever wished you could mess around with WordPress without the trouble or cost of installing it on a web hosting server?

 When it’s done, add XAMPP to your applications and start the loading process.

 Depending on your operating system, you may need to accept a number of access permissions before the application fully loads.
-When it’s ready to go, though, this is the window you will see:

 Step 3: Configure Your XAMPP Environment